NizarIslah/GitChameleon/README.md

 ```
 vllm serve NousResearch/Meta-Llama-3-8B-Instruct --dtype auto --api-key token-abc123
 ```
-To call the server, you can use the official OpenAI Python client library, or any other HTTP client (see https://docs.vllm.ai/en/v0.6.1/serving/openai_compatible_server.html).
+To call the server, you can use the official OpenAI Python client library, or any other HTTP client (see https://docs.vllm.ai/en/v0.6.1/serving/openai_compatible_server.html and https://docs.vllm.ai/en/v0.6.1/serving/distributed_serving.html for multi-GPU serving).

 #### Example: Running Evaluations